 - Prevents us from reaching our full potential

-What can happen if by facing our fears?
+What can happen if we face our fears?

 Just imagine the conversations you might have if you weren’t afraid to approach someone you didn’t know!